Banner Corporation (BANR)'s Financial Results Comparing With Atlantic Capital Bancshares Inc. (NASDAQ:ACBI) | New Business Observer

 |12.34%

-For the past year Banner Corporation has weaker performance than Atlantic Capital Bancshares Inc.
+For the past year Banner Corporation’s stock price has smaller growth than Atlantic Capital Bancshares Inc.

 Summary